Ella-zizzzy/CS310-Final/README.md

 ### Client-Side Features:
 1. **User Management**:
-   - Users can register or log in to manage their image collections.
+   - Users can register and manage their image collections.

 2. **View Image List**:
    - View all uploaded images associated with their account.